 Call for participants

-Rather than focusing on a particular species story, RDLS 2019 invites people to celebrate the ways that humans have named, loved and lived with their human and non-human kin.
-An aim of RDLS 2019 is to highlight the histories and current importance of indigenous people and traditional cultures as ecological stewards.
+Rather than focusing on a particular species story, Remembrance Day for Lost Species (also called Lost Species Day, or RDLS) 2019 invites people to celebrate the ways that humans have named, loved and lived with their human and non-human kin.
+An aim of Lost Species Day 2019 is to highlight the histories and current importance of indigenous people and traditional cultures as ecological stewards.

 The recorded names of now-extinct and endangered species were often given to them as part of the extractive colonial processes that are responsible for ecological crises worldwide.
-Many of these animals and plants would have had local names already, but what were they?
-RDLS 2019 may offer participants paths to restorative knowledge and place-based practice through exploration of the local names, stories and knowledge of extinct and endangered species.
+Many of these animals and plants would have had local names already, but what are they?
+Lost Species Day 2019 may offer participants paths to restorative knowledge and place-based practice through exploration of the local names, stories and knowledge of extinct and endangered species.

 There are many different ways to participate – here are a few examples:

 - Find out about and share stories that are local or relevant to you (eg local names of lost or endangered species)

 - Research your indigenous language/s

 - Learn about the languages of animals and plants